 Here are my top reasons for quitting freelance writing in favor of becoming an executive virtual assistant — and why it makes sense for me.

 Go where the path leads you

 This transition obviously came about rather quickly.
 But as someone who likes to make decisions with finality, I’m fully leaning into my new identity.

 Why?
-Mostly because the response to my new direction has been overwhelming positive!
+Mostly because the response to my new direction has been overwhelmingly positive!

 Within a day or two of the FB video, a contact of mine watched it and then reached out about hiring me as a Project Manager for her upcoming launch.

 I did the Facebook Live on July 28th and by August 8th I signed a contract for up to 40 hours of work each month for the next 90 days.
 Some of the work is VA implementation stuff and some of it’s more high-level strategy consulting.